Rishabhjain2010/Kubernetes/kubernetes.md

 2. Features of Kubernetes
 3. Kubernetes Components
 4. Alternative of Kubernetes
-5. Instalation & Setup
+5. Instalation & Setup & Getting Started
-6.

 ## **Introduction to Kubernetes**
-=

--Kubernetes also knows as K8s, K8s, is an open source system for automating deployement , scaling and management of containerized applications.
+-Kubernetes also knows as K8s, is an open source continer orchestration system for automating deployement , scaling and management of containerized applications.

 -It is a containerization , organization and management tool.